A U.S. Commander Works With Iraqi Forces To Fight 'Brutal Enemy' ISIS

 American troops "have come under fire at different times, they have returned fire at different times, in and around Mosul," Dorrian told reporters Wednesday.

-At Townsend's next stop, a much smaller outpost also south of Mosul, American soldiers described how they try to help Iraqis defend themselves against ISIS's deadliest battlefield weapon: mobile car and truck bombs, which are often carefully hidden and which have been used in their hundreds.
+At Townsend's next stop, a much smaller outpost also south of Mosul, American soldiers described how they try to help Iraqis defend themselves against ISIS's deadliest battlefield weapon: mobile car and truck bombs, which are often carefully hidden and which have been used in the hundreds.

 Staff Sgt.
 Sung Kim said usually an Iraqi liaison officer will pass on information that his men can see the car bomb moving toward them.

-"And we'll say, okay, so what direction?
+"And we'll say, OK, so what direction?
 And they'll give it to us, and we'll immediately get the aircraft in the area," Kim said.
 The surveillance aircraft send images to a control center at this small base.
 "And we will search for it, and search for it, and search for it until we find it."

 Then, they can call in an airstrike to target the bomb — known in military jargon as a vehicle-borne improvised explosive device or VBIED.
 Out here, in wild, open countryside, it is clear Iraqis and Americans are working closely.